inmanturbo/turbohx/README.md

 > [!CAUTION]
 > This allows all `HTTP` methods on all folio routes!

-Currently just replaces `Route::get` with `Route::any`.
+`Folio` uses the default `Rout::fallback` method which only supports get requests.
+This just replaces it with `Route::any` method.
 May be improved in the future to allow more granular control, such as a function similiar to the `name()` function available in folio. `PR`'s welcome!

 ## Testing